 Railing systems on flat roof decks:

 Each deck must have a railing system.
 For aesthetic and structural reasons, it is best to install the railing posts through the roof and tie them into roof rafters, rather than attach them to the outside perimeter of the deck.
-However, to make these through the roof posts watertight using conventional flat roofing systems such as rubber roof, is nearly impossible in the long run.
+However, to make these through the roof posts watertight using conventional flat roofing systems, such as rubber roof, is nearly impossible in the long run.

 Why IB Roof is the perfect waterproofing system for flat roof decks:

 Recently we finished installing an aluminum standing seam metal on a residential home in Wayland, Massachusetts.
 The roof is made of .032 Aluminum, coated with grey finish Kynar 500 coating.
 It is a 1.5″ snap-lock standing seam, attached with stainless steel clips and wood screws.
-Also, as you can see, there is a rail snow retention system, which I will describe in detail bellow.
-It consists of cast-aluminum mounts attached to ribs of the standing seams roof and two rows stainless steel cross bars (rails) to hold snow and ice from sliding off the roof.
+Also, as you can see, there is a rail snow retention system, which I will describe in detail below.
+It consists of cast-aluminum mounts attached to ribs of the standing seam roof and two rows of stainless steel cross bars (rails) to hold snow and ice from sliding off the roof.